Frequently Asked Questions

 Free, on-street parking is available in front of the house for up to 2 hours.

-Half hour long ranger-led tours of the house are offered every half hour from 9:30 am to 3:30pm.
-The house is open for self-guided tours from 12pm to 1pm and 4:00pm to 5:00pm.
+30 minute ranger-led tours of the house are offered every half hour starting at 10:00am with the last departing at 3:30pm.
+The house is open for self-guided tours from 12:00pm to 1:00pm and 4:00pm to 5:00pm.
 Free walking tours of the Kennedy's Brookline neighborhood are available.
-There is also film about Mrs. Kennedy and the Kennedy family that is shown intermittently throughout the day.
+There is also a twelve minute site film.

 We recommend allowing one hour for your visit to the John Fitzgerald Kennedy National Historic Site.